PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Instantiating Shells for Opponents

 Instantiating shells on the opponents end is actually very easy because we can use the SenderID of the packet to check which tank should instantiate the shell.
-We will then pass in the SenderID and the UID we sent when we created the shell to make sure the shells match.
+We'll then pass in the SenderID and the UID we sent when we created the shell to make sure the shells match.

 This code goes in the *InstantiateOpponentShells()* method of the *GameController.cs* class: